Totallyd/DigitalLagos/README.md

 - Ensure you update your /etc/host file to point the ip to homestead.app or what ever fits.
 - Make sure to copy the app/config/database.php to app/config/local/database.php and add the local database connection information.

+### Notes / TODO

+- Prev developer haven't maintained migrations for the database which is a headache.
+- Code doesn't follow SOLID principles
+- No abstraction of interfaces present.